Channel Islands California, USA Travel Guide

 Late spring through late september to early october (May - Oct) for best weather.

-Kayaking and snorkeling thrive in late summer and early fall (August - October), which bring the warmest water and calmest conditions.
+Kayaking and snorkeling thrive in late summer and the start of autumn (August - October), which bring the warmest water and calmest conditions.
 This period provides an ideal setting for these water-based activities.

-Opportunities for hiking extend through spring (March - May) for wildflowers and comfortable temperatures.
+Chances for hiking extend through spring (March - May) for wildflowers and comfortable temperatures.
 Fall (September - November) also has clear skies and pleasant hiking weather.
-Camping conditions are at their best from late spring through early fall (May - October).
+Camping conditions are at their best starting in late spring through early fall (May - October).

 Late December through March, when animals are migrating.